Sensory bags: why they’re good for babies

 Babies explore all the time and in many different ways.
 It’s how they learn.

 For example, babies often put things in their mouths.
-This isn’t just to learn what something tastes like.
-It helps babies understand an object’s texture and shape too.
+This isn’t just to learn what things taste like.
+It helps babies understand the texture and shape of objects too.

 Babies also explore by banging and shaking things to see what happens.
 They stare closely at whatever is in their hands, and they might try to grab anything that catches their interest.